mehulsingh750-dev/University/CHEM 1101/Chapter 3.md

 		- For metals that form cations with different charges, add roman numerals (Ex iron (II))
 - Polyatomic Ion
 	- Group of atoms help together by covalent bonds with a net pos/neg charge
-	- Most polyatomic ions are
+	- Most polyatomic ions are *oxyanions* (oxygen with another element)